jraleman/cv/index.md

 > - Mentored a team of 4 junior developers, resulting in a 40% improvement in code quality and a 35% reduction in production bugs.

-> - Develop and integrate new features, particularly within form functionalities.
+> - Developed and integrate new features, particularly within form functionalities.
 Enhance user interface and experience by adding user-requested features and improving form interactions.

-> - Update existing APIs and integrate new APIs as required by the project needs.
+> - Updated existing APIs and integrate new APIs as required by the project needs.
 Ensure that all integrations are secure, efficient, and scalable.

-> - Document code changes, refactoring, and new implementations thoroughly to assist future development efforts and ensure continuity.
+> - Documented code changes, refactoring, and new implementations thoroughly to assist future development efforts and ensure continuity.

 ### Frontend Software Engineer {#allurion_2021}